coni2k/SS/Notes.md

 also hints should be a dynamic list?

 ---
+. change the repository name

+. merge the branches!

+. check helpers + clean + add to the solution?

+. work on cases - make them more clear + have proper samples for invalid cases as well

+. check square size calculations on different sizes - that part is not good enough
+.. also do something about number counters

+. clean up; css etc. + check TODO in general!

+. try to have a new (initialized) sudoku on the page - try to decrease the first page load time

 . how about; public class Square + internal (or private) class Availability() + internal UpdateAvailability()

 . relatives instead of related?